still2009/cowardFL/README.md

-# Coward: Toward Practical Proactive Federated Backdoor Defense via Collision-based Watermark
+# Collision-based Watermark for Detecting Backdoor Manipulation in Federated Learning
-This is the official implementation of our paper 'Coward: Toward Practical Proactive Federated Backdoor Defense via Collision-based Watermark'.
+This is the official implementation of our paper 'Collision-based Watermark for Detecting Backdoor Manipulation in Federated Learning'.

 The codes will be released upon the acceptance of this paper.